UKHomeOffice/application-container-platform/how-to-docs/chisel.md

           readOnly: true
 ```

 The above embeds the sidekick into the Pod and requests the client to listen on localhost:10443 and 10444 to redirect traffic via the Chisel service.
-The one annoying here is the port requirements, placing things on different ports, but unfortunately this is required.
+The one annoying point here is the port requirements, placing things on different ports, but unfortunately this is required.
 You should be able to call the service via `curl https://another-service.example.com:10443` at this point.